Rookfighter/least-squares-cpp/README.md

-# Optimization Cpp
+# optimization-cpp

-Optimization Cpp is a basic C++ library for unconstrained nonlinear least squares optimization.
+optimization-cpp is a header-only C++ library for unconstrained nonlinear least squares optimization.
 It provides Newton type optimization algorithms such as:

 * Gauss Newton
 * Gradient Descent